International Drive, a Resort Area in Its Own Right

 Madame Tussauds wax museum has more than 60 figures which feature television and music celebrities, sports stars, history leaders, and arts and science figures.
 Take a selfie with your favorite life like figure. - Julie Fletcher for VISIT FLORIDA

 In 1970, Hamilton opened a Hilton Inn more than a year before Walt Disney launched his grand vision – Walt Disney World.
 It was the only hotel between downtown Orlando and the theme park.
 Friends thought Finley was crazy and jokingly called it Finley's Folly.

 Hamilton ignored the teasing and partnered with another man to purchase another 28 acres.
 They turned around and sold the property for hotel sites at 20 times the original price of $10,000 an acre.

-Daredevil Nik Wallenda walks untethered across rim of 400-foot Orlando Eye observation wheel in Orlando - Julie Fletcher for VISIT FLORIDA
+Daredevil Nik Wallenda walks untethered across rim of 400-foot ICON Orlando observation wheel in Orlando - Julie Fletcher for VISIT FLORIDA

 To give visitors to his hotel a paved street, Hamilton and partner R.F.
 Raidle built a road that tied Sand Lake to Road Kirkman Road, two thoroughfares that linked to I-4.
 After learning that Orange County already held a Hamilton Road, he chose International Drive, because it "sounded big and important."